TheGreenNoodle/everything-spacex/README.md

 # Features

-Has a brief overviews of SpaceX.
+Has brief overviews of SpaceX.
-Pulls news form Twitter.
+Pulls news from Twitter.
 Grabs YouTube videos about news at SpaceX.
 Provides weather updates on SpaceX's test sites.

-# Road map

-1. Optimize site
-2. Restrict API key usage to only Heroku domain.

 # Route page information